milanconhye/StrongHold/README.md

 'StrongHold' provides a two-step verification when logging in, once logged in successfully, you are required to enter a verification code which is sent to your email account.
 Other emails are also sent throughout the application, such as, when the account is locked.
 In this section, I will be showing you how you can link your company email account to the StrongHold application so that users and yourself would receive emails of confirmations and important notices.
 Note that, while StrongHold uses Gmail to send emails, with a simple configuration of the host and properties, you can customize it to your company email domain.

 1. Open the EmailConfiguration.java file within the 'StrongHold' project.
-2. Within the Configuration.java file, change the following code:
+2. Within the EmailConfiguration.java file, change the following code:

 ```java
 //Change the following values for the USER_NAME & PASSWORD